- Numerous ‘Big 5’ Game Drives

 This tour will of course also be an incredibly wildlife rich experience and allow an insight into local culture and customs.

-Upon arrival into Victoria Falls International Airport, you will be transferred to the project site which is situated on the Stanley & Livingstone Private Game Reserve.
+Upon arrival into Victoria Falls International Airport, you will be transferred to the Stanley & Livingstone Private Game Reserve.
 The remainder of your day will be spent settling in and getting acquainted with your fellow travellers.
 In the evening, after dinner, there will be an orientation to explain how the reserve engages in conservation activities and how you will be helping with these.

 Today you will go on your first game drive of the trip and this is a great opportunity for you to try and spot as many of the ‘big 5’ as you can among other animals including giraffes, zebras and sable antelope.
 In the afternoon, you will learn about the conservation initiatives at the reserve and how you will be helping with these, followed by an evening of star gazing.